WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Installation

-Clone/download this repository and then open the index.html file to play the game
+Clone or download this repository

 ## Development

-This game was one of my projects for my [Front End Developer Nanodegree][2] at [Udacity][3].
+This game was built with HTML, CSS and JavaScript and was one of my projects for my [Front End Developer Nanodegree][2] at [Udacity][3].
 Udacity provided the game engine and resources and then I used my object-oriented JavaScript (OOJS) skills to make it work perfectly - you can see some of my code in the [app.js](js/app.js) file in this repository.

 Skills developed: